percona/pg_tde/documentation/docs/faq.md

 To restore from an encrypted backup, you must have the same principal encryption key, which was used to encrypt files in your backup.

-## I'm using the FIPS mode.
-Am I safe to use it and `pg_tde`?
-Can I use my own OpenSSL library in the FIPS mode and `pg_tde` together?
+## I'm using OpenSSL in FIPS mode and need to use `pg_tde`.
+Does `pg_tde` comply with FIPS requirements?
+Can I use my own FIPS-mode OpenSSL library with `pg_tde`?

-Yes. `pg_tde` works with the FIPS-compliant version of OpenSSL regardless if it is supplied within your operating system or if you use your own OpenSSL libraries.
-In the latter case, ensure that your OpenSSL libraries are FIPS certified.
+Yes. `pg_tde` works with the FIPS-compliant version of OpenSSL, whether it is provided by your operating system or if you use your own OpenSSL libraries.
+If you use your own libraries, make sure they are FIPS certified.